Table of Contents

 On a single, double, or triple basis, with or without a private bathroom, may be found on lower floors.
 Each room has a bed outfitted with a foam mattress, a blanket, a pillow, and sheets.

-You won’t be able to afford the luxury of private accommodation in the mountains, so be prepared to bunk with other travellers.
+You won’t be able to afford the luxury of private accommodation in the mountains, so be prepared to bunk with other travelers.
 Two single beds, complete with pillows, foam mattresses, and blankets, are provided in each room.
 There are also no private restrooms, just community ones.

-Meals on the Langtang Valley Trek
+Meals on the Langtang Trek

 During your Trek through the Langtang Valley, you will have the opportunity to sample a wide variety of delicious cuisines, from those of the West to those of Nepal.
 In Kathmandu, you will only be provided breakfast, but you will be fed thrice daily while walking.